Human Resource Management

 5.

-Improvement of employee's “degree of affirmation for work style” based on engagement surveys
+Positive response ratio on employee's “degree of affirmation for work style” based on engagement surveys

-(1) Increase of positive response ratio on "no difficulty in daily work"
+(1) "no difficulty in daily work"

-(2) Increase of positive response ratio on "respect the diverse views and ideas of each person"
+(2) "respect the diverse views and ideas of each person"

-(1) Increase of positive response rate
+Increase of positive response ratio

 • Targets for FY2026